 Nathan Speeddraw Hand Held Water Bottle

-Running with water is a must in the summer and especially when pregnant since I get hot more easily.
+Running with water is a must for summer running and especially when pregnant since I get hot more easily.
 I carry this water bottle with ice water on every single run, and put a Nuun electrolyte tablet in it too!

 Running Shoes with More Cushion

 Socks definitely aren’t something I thought I’d have strong feelings about when I got pregnant, but boy do I have favorites.
 And the Lululemon Speed Tab socks are my FAVORITE.
 They’re fitted without being too tight and they’re thin without feeling flimsy.
 I can’t ever stand thick socks during the summer, but I especially can’t during pregnancy!
-Since my feet are starting to swell just a little and I get hot much more easily, the combination of fitted + thin is perfect.
+When my feet starting to swell in the third trimester, the combination of fitted + thin is perfect.

-What workout outfits/gear do you/did you swear by during pregnancy?
+What pregnant workout outfits do you/did you swear by during pregnancy?

 Shop the Post